Arlene404/alx-low_level_programming/0x02-functions_nested_loops/README.md

 A function that prints the 9 times table, starting with 0.
 Function that adds two integers and returns the result A function prints all natural numbers from n to 98
+A function that prints the n times table, starting with 0